dnkdotsh/aicli/README.md

 A flexible and robust command-line interface for interacting with multiple AI models, including OpenAI (GPT series) and Google (Gemini series).

 - **Multi-Engine Chat**: Engage with OpenAI or Gemini, or have them respond to the same prompt simultaneously for comparative analysis.
-- **Rich Context**: Attach local files, directories, or even zip archives to provide deep context for your conversations.
+- **Dynamic Context Control**: Attach, detach, list, and refresh local files, directories, or even zip archives mid-conversation to provide deep, evolving context.
-- **Persistent Memory**: Leverage a long-term memory system that allows the AI to learn and retain information across different chat sessions.
+- **Powerful Memory System**: Leverage a long-term memory file that the AI learns from across sessions.
+View, inject facts into, or consolidate conversations into memory on the fly.
-- **Session Management**: Save your interactive sessions to a file and resume them later, preserving the full conversation history and context.
+- **Full Session Management**: Save your interactive sessions to a file and resume them later, preserving the full conversation history, model state, and context.
-- **Live Context Refresh**: Update the content of attached files mid-session with the `/refresh` command, perfect for iterative coding and analysis.
 - **Image Generation**: Generate images using DALL-E 3 directly from the command line.
-- **Smart & Configurable**: Automatically manages conversation history to stay within token limits and allows for deep customization via a simple settings file.
+- **Smart & Configurable**: Warns about potentially expensive large contexts, automatically manages conversation history to stay within token limits, and allows for deep customization via a simple settings file.

 ---